-4 Useful Tools to Find and Delete Duplicate Files in Linux
+5 Best Tools to Find and Remove Duplicate Files in Linux

-Organizing your home directory or even system can be particularly hard if you have the habit of downloading all kinds of stuff from the internet.
+Organizing your home directory or even system can be particularly hard if you have the habit of downloading all kinds of stuff from the internet using your download managers.

-Often you may find you have downloaded the same mp3, pdf, epub (and all kind of other file extensions) and copied it to different directories.
+Often you may find you have downloaded the same mp3, pdf, and epub (and all kinds of other file extensions) and copied it to different directories.
 This may cause your directories to become cluttered with all kinds of useless duplicated stuff.

-In this tutorial, you are going to learn how to find and delete duplicate files in Linux using rdfind and fdupes command-line tools, as well as using GUI tools called DupeGuru and FSlint.
+In this tutorial, you are going to learn how to find and delete duplicate files in Linux using rdfind, fdupes, and rmlint command-line tools, as well as using GUI tools called DupeGuru and FSlint.

 A note of caution – always be careful what you delete on your system as this may lead to unwanted data loss.
 If you are using a new tool, first try it in a test directory where deleting files will not be a problem.

-1. Rdfind – Finds Duplicate Files in Linux
+1. Rdfind – Find Duplicate Files in Linux

-Rdfind comes from redundant data find.
-It is a free tool used to find duplicate files across or within multiple directories.
-It uses checksum and finds duplicates based on file contains not only names.
+Rdfind comes from redundant data find, which is a free command-line tool used to find duplicate files across or within multiple directories.
+It recursively scans directories and identifies files that have identical content, allowing you to take appropriate actions such as deleting or moving the duplicates.

 • If A was found while scanning an input argument earlier than B, A is higher ranked.